What is an Academy?

 - OASIS before and after school programme: The OASIS programme is an acronym for ‘Opportunities After School for Intellectual Success’.
 It is committed to providing children with enriching and rewarding experiences to accelerate learning and provide catch-up help sessions where necessary.

 AAT academies follow all local and national legal requirements.
-Our academies are fully inclusive, are non-selective and are open to children from all backgrounds, cultures, fatiths and abilities.
+Our academies are fully inclusive, are non-selective and are open to children from all backgrounds, cultures, faiths and abilities.

 The academies continue to be state-funded, community primary schools serving their local residents.
 They are accessible to all families, and have remained part of their local family of schools.

-The legal responsibility for all matters relating to each academy resides with the AAT Trust Board, a body comprised of local and national representatives as well as Mosaica Education executive personnel.
+The legal responsibility for all matters relating to each academy resides with the AAT Trust Board, a body comprised of local and national representatives as well as Pansophic executive personnel.

 Each Academy has its own Local Academy Board (LAB) and each of these Boards includes representatives from the academy’s parents and careers, staff and local community members.